vamship/nvim-config/README.md

   [nvm](https://github.com/nvm-sh/nvm) for Node.js and
   [uv](https://docs.astral.sh/uv/) for Python 3.

-  Alternatively, you can use a package manager to install these tools as binaries on your system.
+  Alternatively, you can use a package manager to install most of these tools as binaries on your system.
 The choice is yours.

 ## Installation